|

 Litchfield, Michigan

-Assisted in developing a strategic plan for this power agency, owned
+Assisted in developing a strategic plan for this power

-utility industry and the competitive threats felt by the agency.
-Performed
+within the electric utility industry and the competitive threats

-a competitive assessment and benchmarking of the power agency and
+benchmarking of the power agency and surveyed customer attitudes

-customers) to identify issues for the strategic plan.
+identify issues for the strategic plan. |

-Michigan South Central
+Michigan South Central Power

 Litchfield, Michigan

-Developed and implemented a relationship
+Developed and implemented a

-and industrial customers.
-Developed an ongoing communication/public relations
+commercial and industrial customers.
+Developed an ongoing

-program for the agencies, councils, and member communities.
+communication/public relations program for the agencies, councils,

-Follow-up assignments have been subsequently performed.
+and member communities.
+Follow-up assignments have been subsequently

 Middleborough Gas & Electric Department